Officer who shot black teen sentenced to nearly 7 years

 "Our goal was to find the truth, present the truth and ask for justice. ...
 It was not revenge," special prosecutor Joseph McMahon said.

-Judge Vincent Gaughan's decision to deem the second-degree murder conviction the most serious crime —siding with the defense on that question — may also have spared Van Dyke a far longer term behind bars.
+The judge's decision to deem the second-degree murder conviction the most serious crime — siding with the defense on that question — may also have spared Van Dyke a far longer term behind bars.

 Had Gaughan sentenced Van Dyke on the 16 counts of aggravated battery, as prosecutors asked him to do, he could have faced decades in prison.
 Each aggravated battery count carried a mandatory minimum of six years, and the judge could have ordered those sentences to be served one after the other.

-After the judge's announcement, Van Dyke's father said, "They threw him underneath the bridge."
-His older daughter began crying and said "I want him home."
+After the judge's announcement, Van Dyke's older daughter began crying and said "I want him home."

 The case triggered large street demonstrations when the video emerged, and authorities prepared for potential unrest in October, when the verdict came out.
 But there were no sign of protests following the sentence.